EvaRune/mod_wowboss/README.md

 You must have Joomla 3.x installed (tested on Joomla 3.6).
 Download the archive [mod_wowboss_legion.7.0.zip](http://www.tolrem.net/download/187/) and use the extension manager to install the module on your website.
-Choose a module position in your template, publish the module and that's it.
+Choose a module position in your template and publish the module.

 ## Author